 For more detailed information about the Woodland Pasture and native woodland restoration work, please click here.

 The Ettrick Marshes is a mosaic of woodland, wetland, grassland and open water habitats of national conservation importance.
-Borders Forest Trust is working to restore and manage these floodplain habitats and encourage visitors to experience this unique environment.
+Borders Forest Trust is working to restore and manage these floodplain habitats.

 The Ettrick Marshes are a haven for wildlife supporting many mammals and insects, over 250 species of plant and more than 80 species of birds.
 Exotic conifers were felled from the floodplain and natural wetland flora and fauna is now returning to the area.